Amandine21/Shell/README.md

 being passed is a “-”, and if it is it will navigate to the previous directory using the chdir() system call.
 The final condition will change the directory to whatever the user has passed using the chdir() system call, and will store the return value into an integer to check for an error.\
-  Following the cd cases, the input/output redirection will be addressed by checking if the current command is passed as an input or output using member functions from the command class.
+  &nbsp;Following the cd cases, the input/output redirection will be addressed by checking if the current command is passed as an input or output using member functions from the command class.
 If any of these cases are true, there will be a series of independent if statements that will execute functions defined outside of the main function.
 These functions will address the file descriptors by opening the file with a series of flags and depending on if it's a read or write file descriptor the function will use the dup2() system call to switch the file descriptors, along with some error checks.\
-  Finally, this code was completed by piping meaning the prompt had the potential to run multiple processes which could transfer information to each other.
+  &nbsp;Finally, this code was completed by piping meaning the prompt had the potential to run multiple processes which could transfer information to each other.
 The way the code was constructed was in an if-else statement nested within a for loop iterating through the passed commands.
 The child process ran the code mentioned above except the cd commands which